Amanita strobiliformis: Description

-Distribution and habitat
+Distribution and ecology

 In Europe, A. strobiliformis grows from the Mediterranean region to the Netherlands and England, and maybe further north.

 It is associated mycorrhizal with deciduous trees, preferring scattered forest, or woodland borders, usually on alkaline soil.
 It grows singular fruits and sometimes clusters.
 The fungus is rare.

+Adults of the North American pleasing fungus beetle Tritoma biguttata biguttata have been recorded from a supposed "A.strobiliformis"; this is probably a misidentification of A.ravenelii, and in any case it does not seem to be a regular food source for them.

 Toxicity

 The edibility is unknown, but the genus Amanita contains some of the most toxic fungi known.
 Some amanitas are deadly in only very small doses, while others are relatively harmless and sometimes even considered fit for human consumption, whereby Amanita caesarea is considered a delicacy.